ericwebsite/ericwebsite.github.io/Diary/index.md

 ##The Great Yellowstone Scavenger Hunt

-I went on a great yellowstone scavenger hunt vacation.
+I went on a great Yellowstone scavenger hunt vacation.
 I went with my family.
 We got there by car.
 It was fun.
 I saw many animals.
-I say bison, gray wolf, black bear, the grizzly bear, and some dear.
-I visited lots of places in the park: Steamboat geyser, Mineral terrance, old faithful, and artist's paint pot.
-I also saw mammoth hot springs.
+I say bison, gray wolf, black bear, the grizzly bear, and some deer.
+I visited lots of places in the park: Steamboat geyser, Mineral terrance, Old Faithful, and Artist's Paint Pot.
+I also saw Mammoth Hot Springs.
 I like my Great Yellowstone Scavenger Hunt.

 ##7/29/2019 basket ball